 CATS Tags and UAS Technology

 The Customized Animal Tracking Solutions (CATS) tags integrate video (1280 x 720p resolution, 25-30 frames per second) with 800 Hz accelerometers and gyroscopes; 100 Hz magnetometers, pressure and temperature sensors; a 20 Hz internal temperature sensor; and 10 Hz light and GPS sensors.
-Tags were deployed from rigidhull inflatable boats using a 6 m carbon-fiber pole.
+Tags were deployed from rigid-hull inflatable boats using a 6 m carbon-fiber pole.
 Tag attached to the animal with four suction cups, detached after suction failed, floated to the surface and were recovered via VHF telemetry.
 Deployment lengths in this study ranged from 8 mins to 26 hrs.
 For more information on the tags used in this study, see Goldbogen et al. (2017).

 UAS Operations and Morphometric Measurements